 - Pinboards: You can save web content for later and create a Pinterest-style pinboard.

-- Flow: You can connect your computer and mobile devices with a QR code scan to send links, notes, and files between them easily.
+- Flow: You can connect your computer and mobile devices with a QR code to send links, notes, and files between them.

 - Free VPN: Opera GX includes a free VPN that you can use to route all your browser traffic.
-The Pro version of the VPN allows device-wide traffic to pass through the VPN.
+The Pro version of the VPN allows device-wide traffic to pass through.

-- Video pickup: On Opera GX, you can start a video on your computer and continue watching it on your phone or tablet.
+- Video pickup: You can start a video on your computer and continue watching it on your phone or tablet.